-PM Modi launches 'One Nation-One Card' in Ahmedabad
+PM Modi launches mobility card 'One Nation-One Card' in Ahmedabad

-Ahmedabad , Mar 04: Prime Minister Narendra Modi launched One Nation-One Card in Ahmadabad on Monday.
+Ahmedabad , Mar 04: Prime Minister Narendra Modi launched One Nation-One Card to enable people to pay multiple kinds of transport charges on Monday.

 PM Modi said, "After many attempts, One Nation-One Card will become a reality.
 You will be able to withdraw money, will be able to shop and travel in a metro or use other means of transportation, using a common mobility card."